How winning Wholesale Distributors are using technology in 2019

 New technologies deliver pay-offs

-A report by Oxford Economics for SAP based on surveys of more than 3,000 executives showed 57 percent of small and midsize wholesale distribution companies believe their digital transformation efforts allow them to compete more effectively with large companies.
+A report by Oxford Economics for SAP based on surveys of more than 3,000 executives showed 57 per cent of small and midsize wholesale distribution companies believe their digital transformation efforts allow them to compete more effectively with large companies.

 Smaller wholesalers involved in the report believe technology investments will deliver the greatest value for their business in terms of innovation; customer satisfaction and engagement; streamlining internal processes; and employee engagement.